 “We have seen so much change in the industry,” Kellenyi said about his time in business, noting the need to stay on top of the changes and waves felt in the industry.

-The hemp market was jointly hosted by Parkside CBD and Green Passion Industries.
+Parkside CBD and Green Passion Industries jointly hosted the hemp market.
 They held an event in Maplewood earlier this year in the spring and sponsored the NE CANN after-party in Atlantic City in September.

 Kellenyi noted it’s a good way to promote the industry as a whole and to help other small businesses build mutual support.